Omprsad72096/My-Calculator/README.md

 Calculator Project

 Table of Contents :-
-1. Introduction
+i.
+Introduction
-2. Features
+ii.
+Features
-3. Technologies Used
+iii.
+Technologies Used
-4. Usage
+iv.
+Usage
-5. Project Structure
+v.
+Project Structure
-6. Future Improvements
+vi.
+Future Improvements
-7. Contributing
+vii.
+Contributing
-8. Acknowledgments
+viii.
+Acknowledgments

 1. Introduction :-
 Welcome to the Calculator Project!
 This project is a simple yet functional calculator created using HTML, CSS, and JavaScript.
 It is designed with a sleek interface and performs basic arithmetic operations.